Poxxy/TwitchListener/README.md

 You can create backups with [pg_dump](https://www.postgresql.org/docs/9.1/backup-dump.html).
 With pydrive you can move your backups to a Google Drive.
 A simple backup python script is given as backupdb.py.
 You may need to add your user to postgres to run it without elevated permissions.

+> Displaying on web?
+As an example I use Flask to show messages and other info.
+You can similarly use your favorite tool to get data from your database and format it for a web page.

 # To Do

 1. ~~Collect twitch content and insert into database~~